-Composing and Sending Emails
+Writing and Sending Emails Per Mail Client

-Please keep in mind that are servers are restricted to sending email to no more than 50 recipients at one time.
+Please keep in mind that our servers are restricted to sending emails to no more than 50 recipients at one time.
 Also, there is a bulk email limit of 250 emails per hour.
 This limit can be adjusted.
-For more information please read: Bulk Email Exemption Request
+For more information please read Bulk Email Exemption Request.